In-situ conservation: Agriculture

 In agriculture, in situ conservation techniques are an effective way to improve, maintain, and use traditional or native varieties of agricultural crops.
 Such methodologies link the positive output of scientific research with farmers' experience and field work.

 First, the accessions of a variety stored at a germplasm bank and those of the same variety multiplied by farmers are jointly tested in the producers field and in the laboratory, under different situations and stresses.
 Thus, the scientific knowledge about the production characteristics of the native varieties is enhanced.
 Later, the best tested accessions are crossed, mixed, and multiplied under replicable situations.
 At last, these improved accessions are supplied to the producers.
 Thus, farmers are enabled to crop improved selections of their own varieties, instead of being lured to substitute their own varieties with commercial ones or to abandon their crop.
 This technique of conservation of agricultural biodiversity is more successful in marginal areas, where commercial varieties are not expedient, due to climate and soil fertility constraints, or where the taste and cooking characteristics of traditional varieties compensate for their lower yields.

+In India

+About 4% of the total geographical area of India is used for in situ conservation.

+There are 18 biosphere reserves in India, including Nanda Devi in Uttarakhand, Nokrek in Meghalaya, Manas National Park in Assam and Sundarban in West Bengal.

+There are 106 national parks in India, including The Kaziranga National Park which conserves The one-horned rhino, Periyar National Park conserving the tiger and elephant, and Ranthambore National Park conserving the tiger.

+There are 551 wildlife sanctuaries in India.

+Biodiversity hotspots include the Himalayas, the Western Ghats, the Indo-Burma region and the Sundaland.